 UET is led by a knowledgeable board of voluntary Trustees and run by enthusiastic, skilled and creative staff.

 Launched in 2012, the Trust is constantly developing, expanding and changing to improve the lives of disabled young people within Swindon and the surrounding areas.
-UET now provide a Skills for Life and Skills for Work offer for post 18, Saturday club as well as work experience within our charity shops and farm for our educational partners at Brunel SEN MAT.
+UET now provide a Skills for Ever for post 18, Saturday club and our farm for our educational partners at Brunel SEN MAT.

 The UET Farm provision is based in Leigh a few miles outside of Swindon.